loginom/loginom-help-en-omegat/data/quick-start/README.md

 The derived component can be created from combination of the workflow nodes implementing the random processing logics.

-Thus, a set of tools for implementation of different data processing logics is not limited by standard platform components, and it can be expanded by users.
+Thus, a set of tools for implementation of different data processing logics is not limited by the standard platform components, and it can be expanded by users.

 The [supernode](../processors/control/submodel.md) is most commonly used to create the derived component.